 • Best for: Most two-story residential tear-offs

-The 20-Yard Container works well for roof tear-offs because the low side walls let crews ground-throw shingles easily.
+The 20-Yard Container is our roofing workhorse because low side walls let crews ground-throw shingles without extra scaffolding.

 Matte-black 30-yard roofing roll-off dumpster sitting directly on a Garland concrete driveway, taller ribbed steel side panels, mixed tear-off debris of asphalt shingles and underlayment inside, professional documentary daylight.